 You must ensure equitable treatment of all youth receiving services funded by our programs.
-According to research conducted by Chapin Hall at the University of Chicago, youth of color, notably Black and Latino youth, are at greater risk of experiencing housing instability and homelessness.
-Roughly 11% of American Indian and Alaska Native youth and young adults are over-represented in the homeless youth population, relative to 4% of White, non-Hispanic youth.
-Additional data from our Runaway and Homeless Youth Homeless Management Information System (RHYHMIS) on gender identity and sexual orientation of youth served in our programs reveals about 26% of youth and young adults receiving services from the RHY Program in FY 2021 identified as LGBTQIA2S+ or being uncertain of their sexual orientation.
+According to research conducted by Chapin Hall at the University of Chicago, young people of color, notably Black and Latino youth, are at greater risk of experiencing housing instability and homelessness.
+Roughly 11% of American Indian and Alaska Native youth and young adults are over-represented in the homeless youth population relative to 4% of White, non-Hispanic youth.
+Additional data from our Runaway and Homeless Youth Homeless Management Information System (RHYHMIS) on gender identity and sexual orientation of youth served in our programs reveals about 26% of youth and young adults receiving services from the RHY Program in Fiscal Year (FY) 2021 identified as lesbian, gay, bisexual, transgender, questioning, queer, intersex, asexual, or Two-Spirit (LGBTQIA2S+) or being uncertain of their sexual orientation.

 We are committed to addressing disparities related to disability status, ethnicity, sexual orientation, and gender identity among youth and young adults experiencing homelessness.
 Therefore, you must have a plan to provide safe, inclusive, and culturally responsive spaces and services for all youth, including youth facing disabilities, youth of color, youth who identify as LGBTQIA2S+, and youth from other underserved populations.
 Also, you must be inclusive of the language access needs of youth and their families.
-Also, you must be inclusive of the language access needs of youth and their families.